|

 molecular cell phenotypes.

-- The optimization of the initial classification result
+- The optimization of the initial classification,

-that includes all data columns
+containing all data columns

 (fig.10A)